dudeperf3ct/dudeperf3ct.github.io/sensei/marvin_minsky.md

 It would have been nice to meet Aristotle (*no one really knows much about him*), a lot of his writings is done from his students.
 Astonishing thing about Aristotle is that he seems to be more imaginative most congnitive scientists you will run into.
 Also, it would have been nice to meet [Kant](https://en.wikipedia.org/wiki/Immanuel_Kant) and [Freud](https://en.wikipedia.org/wiki/Sigmund_Freud).

+When I(Robert Kuhn) suggested that Feynman couldn't intimidate anyone because he was, well, dead, Marvin said he didn't care.
+"It doesn't matter that he's dead," Marvin said with a straight face.
+"I have a very good [mental] copy of him, and if I say something too speculative, I can hear Feynman say, 'What would be the experiment for that?'"

 I spent some time learning neuroscience(*a great stroke of luck*) when I was just a junior at Harvard, there was a great new building which was just finished and half occupied because it was made with future.
 So, I wondered over there and met a professor made John and I said I like to learn neurology.
 He said great, well I have a extra lab why don't you study the crayfish claw, I said great.
 He gave me this lab which had 4 rooms and a dark room and lot of equipment and nobody there.

 <span class='blue'>Always reminding myself that I am luckiest person in the world because everytime I wanted to do something I just happened to find the right person and they would give me a lab.</span>